JupyterHub App

 script can be run.
 Note that this only removes the containers but not the

-user's notebooks itself.
+data of user's notebooks itself.

 Selecting a notebook image